-We all like it when our house is clean and feel proud when we receive compliment.
+We all like it when our house is clean and feel proud when we receive compliments.
 We all live on this planet.
 If this planet is our home then why are we not taking care of it?
 Our oceans are filled with plastic, our air is polluted, and over grounds are contaminated with garbage.

 Let’s make it clear that plastic is a creation by the fossil fuel industry.
 The plastic litter that cannot be recycled is burned causing air pollution.
 A large portion of plastic litter ends up in the ocean and comes back to us in our food chain through the fish we eat, and a majority is dumped in landfills.

 It is difficult to prevent waste when there is a culture of consumerism.
-We often tend to buy things we don’t need but still by them because they look “cute” but this is not the only problem.
+We often tend to buy things we don’t need but still buy them because they look “cute” but this is not the only problem.
 Our biggest problem is that we consume too much plastic every day.
-How many plastic straws, plastic bags, forks, plastic cubs, do we throw away?
+How many plastic straws, plastic bags, forks, and plastic cups, do we throw away?

 In addition to the culture of consumerism, another problem that causes waste is the lack of importance to family values.
-What do I mean with this?
+What do I mean by this?
 If you were taught by your parents to keep the house clean when you were a child then why don’t you apply these values you learned as a grown-up in your own house?
 Instead, we are having big parties at home, and throwing the waste away in the most irresponsible ways.
-Most of which ends in nearby parks or forests.
+Most of which end in nearby parks or forests.
 Sounds familiar?
-It’s is unacceptable behavior.
+It is unacceptable behavior.

 Today the amount of plastic waste globally is so much that only recycling will not work because there is new plastic imported every day.
 The solution is very simple, stop importing plastic which will eventually decrease plastic production.
 By closing the “tap” (the import of plastic) the management of the existing plastic waste could improve.
 Then recycling and up-cycling can be actual solutions.